anng217/redditbots/datacleaningprocess.md

 # Next steps:
 - Regression discontinuity for these control groups to see if the difference in toxicity/identity attack is robust.
-- Explore different control communities: opposite communities, unrelated popular communities.
+- Explore unbiased model different control communities: opposite communities, unrelated popular communities.
 - Explore HateBERT for FDS and different control communities.
 - Run with baseline model with current control groups and other posible control groups.
 - Find examples to see how toxicity varies.
 - Standardize outcome variables
+- Submissions: analyze toxicity in title, body.
+Memes: Facebook Dataset.